Time and attendance systems

 Using biometric fingerprint or facial recognition terminals where the clocking data is sent straight to an online account means the clockings on the ground can’t be fiddled and the data is accurate.
 The time and attendance system will allow you to see clearly who’s edited timecards online which cuts down on potential fraud.

-Cloud-based time tracking software offers many of the core features and functionality of the on-premise enterprise workforce management systems at a fraction of the cost.
+Cloud-based time tracking software offers many of the core features and functionality of on-premise enterprise systems at a fraction of the cost.
 Cloud-based systems mean there’s no software to install on-site or upgrades to keep on top of; it’s all done for you.
 The data is securely hosted on cloud servers by the system provider (in our case Amazon Web Services – AWS).

 Cloud software is web-based so services can be accessed on a PC, Mac, laptop, tablet, smartphone, etc. Clocking information is available in real time to whoever requires access, wherever they are.